The 18 Greatest Black Romance Movies Of All Time

 14. Deliver Us From Eva

-Eva's (Gabrielle Union) family pays Ray (LL Cool J) to date her, bt what begins as an arrangement quickly turns around when the two actually fall madly in love.
-Deliver Us From Eva is available on Amazon and Google Play.
+Eva's (Gabrielle Union) family pays Ray (LL Cool J) to date her, but what begins as an arrangement becomes something much more serious when the two actually fall madly in love.

 15. The Best Man

-This 1999 comedy will have you reminiscing about college and the old flames from that time.
-In The Best Man, college friends come together for the wedding of Mia (Monica Calhoun) and Lance (Morris Chestnut), and during their meet-up, old lustful memories are brought up through Harper Stewart's (Taye Diggs) new book, which causes a lot of ruckus.
-The Best Man is available iTunes, Google Play and YouTube.
+This 1999 comedy will have you reminiscing about college and your old flames from that time.
+In The Best Man, college friends come together for the wedding of Mia (Monica Calhoun) and Lance (Morris Chestnut), and memories are brought up through Harper Stewart's (Taye Diggs) new book, which causes a lot of ruckus.

 16. Why Did I Get Married?

-A couples retreat turns into a place where major troubles arise.
-The star-studded cast of Janet Jackson, Tyler Perry, Malik Yoba, Jill Scott and several others make this movie, about the reasons why married couples make the decisions to stay married through some of life's most difficult circumstances, a must-see.
-Why Did I Get Married? is available on Google Play, Amazon and iTunes.
+A couples retreat is the site of major trouble in this comedy with a star-studded cast, including Janet Jackson, Tyler Perry, Malik Yoba, and Jill Scott.
+The movie explores the reasons why married couples make the decisions to stay together through some of life's most difficult circumstances.

 17. A Thin Line Between Love And Hate

-Ladies' man Darnell Wright (Martin Lawrence) is use to getting any woman he wants.
+Ladies' man Darnell Wright (Martin Lawrence) is used to getting any woman he wants.
 Even though he really loves Mia (Regina King), he can't help himself when he meets a rich woman named Brandi (Lynn Whitfield).
-After trying to ditch Brandi, though, Darnell is in for a dangerous ride when it turns out that Brandi will do anything to get revenge o him.
-A Thin Line Between Love and Hate is available on Amazon and Vudu.
+After trying to ditch Brandi, though, Darnell is in for a dangerous ride when it turns out that Brandi will do anything to get revenge.

 18. Waiting To Exhale

-A lot of the time, we find ourselves relating to movies that speak to our core no matter how ridiculous the storylines may be.
-Put some time aside to watch some of these movies.
-You will definitely find yourself laughing and hoping for true love.
+A lot of the time, we find ourselves relating to movies that speak to our core experience, no matter how ridiculous the storylines may be.
+From the serious to the wild, these movies prove how much representation matters in every genre.